Graviton-Code-Editor/Graviton-App/BUILDING.md

 >  $ npm run build

-This will build an AppImage file.
-It works on all the linux distros and works like a Windows' portable program.
+This will build an AppImage, Debian and RPM packages by default.
+You can change that on the package.json.
-You can learn more about AppImages here: https://appimage.org/

-If you want to build an specific package for your distribution (with i recommend) try this command
+If you want to build an specific package for your distribution, try this command (it might not be added yet):

 >  $ npm run build:packageExtensionHere

-You can choose between snap, deb, apk, freebsd, p5p, rpm and pacman.
 For example if you want to build this for your Ubuntu machine type this:

 >  $ npm run build:deb

-You can also build packages for other distros but sometimes you will need to install some dependencies.
-For example if you want to build a npm package for your RedHat-like distro with your Ubuntu machine you need to install this:

-> $ sudo apt-get install rpm

-And then just build it like shown before

->  $ npm run build:rpm
+You might need some dependencies to build in some formats.

 ### MacOS

 - From a Macintosh: